 Simply put, VPS hosting refers to a virtualized server.
 It borrows from a dedicated server principle while working within a shared hosting environment.
 The server is created using virtualization software.
 It operates independently, although housed within a physical server housing other servers.

 VPS works independently, although it shares resources of a single physical server.
-By virtual working independently, the server is more reliable compared to a shared hosting option.
-For example, with shared hosting, another server’s activity can interfere with your website response time.
+The server is more reliable than a shared hosting option by virtual working independently.
+For example, another server’s activity can interfere with your website response time with shared hosting.
 This is referred to as the ‘bad neighbor effect.’
-However, a VPS does not experience such given that it is only dedicated to you.
-This means that a VPS hosting can enable one to create a better website as well as running the applications you want.
+However, a VPS does not experience such, given that it is only dedicated to you.
+This means that VPS hosting can enable one to create a better website and run the applications you want.

 How annoying would it be for a customer to wait for about five minutes before a website responds?
-This would translate into lost business opportunities given that websites are the first contact point for any business.
+This would translate into lost business opportunities, given that websites are the first contact point for any business.
 However, using VPS hosting business would manage to increase the performance of its website, given that the server resource is only dedicated to the business needs.
-A fast loading website means increased traffic within a website.
+A fast-loading website means increased traffic within the website.

-Currently, both established companies, as well as startups, are looking for ways to save on cost.
-By using VPS hosting companies, especially those operating on a shoestring budget, can manage to save on resources.
+Currently, both established companies and startups are looking for ways to save on costs.
+By using VPS, hosting companies, especially those operating on a shoestring budget, can manage to save on resources.
 A VPS is way more affordable than a dedicated server in several ways, though it works on the same principle.
 This means that small companies can enjoy the benefits of a dedicated server for lesser amounts.
 VPS hosting allows the sharing of resources, which ends up being cheaper.

 Business needs differ from each other.
 This means that the required software and application are also different.
-When using shared hosting, a business doesn’t have the liberty to choose the kind of operating system (OS); it can run as everybody uses the same resources.
-However, when using a VPS one can select the OS that best suits their needs.
+When using shared hosting, a business doesn’t have the liberty to choose the operating system (OS); it can run as everybody uses the same resources.
+However, when using a VPS, one can select the OS that best suits their needs.

 Moreover, it is common for some shared hosting providers to limit the software one can utilize.
 For instance, one cannot run applications that conflict with others or those that are resource-heavy.
-With VPS, one can run any applications they want.
+With VPS, one can run any applications one wants.

-Managing a server might be a daunting task for most, as it would require the hiring of a qualified in-house technician.
-However, with VPS, a company can rest assured that most of the providers offer maintenance services.
-This means that one does not need to bother themselves with updating the operating system among other things.
+Managing a server might be a daunting task for most, as it would require hiring a qualified in-house technician.
+However, with VPS, a company can rest assured that most providers offer maintenance services.
+This means that one does not need to bother themselves with updating the operating system, among other things.
 Also, most VPS hosting providers apply security patches on a company’s behalf.

 For startups looking to create an app, using VPS offers the best way out.
 When creating applications, one needs root access as it gives you full access to your development.
-This is not possible when using shared hosting as the levels of access are limited owing to the sharing of resources.
-However, using VPS gives the necessary control over one’s server configuration and any app installation.
+This is not possible when using shared hosting as access levels are limited due to sharing resources.
+However, VPS gives the necessary control over one’s server configuration and any app installation.
 When in need of undertaking actions, you can access them through the control panel.

 Waking up to find all your data is gone can be so frustrating.
 This would mean a big chunk of the business lost.
-As such, every business should choose a hosting plan that offers backups as they form an essential part of data recovery.
-Most VPS hosting solutions provide backup plans that allow the client to schedule their backups according to business needs.
+Every business should choose a hosting plan that offers backups as they form an essential part of data recovery.
+Most VPS hosting solutions provide backup plans that allow clients to schedule their backups according to business needs.

-The best bit of using VPS hosting is that it can be tailor-made to fit business needs.
-This is unlike using a dedicated server that has minimal choices in terms of the components included.
+The best bit about using VPS hosting is that it can be tailor-made to fit business needs.
+This is unlike using a dedicated server with minimal choices regarding the components included.
 Depending on the business needs, an organization can pay for only what they require.
-If the business needs changes, one can request for more resources to cater for the additional requirements.
+If the business needs changes, one can request more resources to cater to the additional requirements.

-Generally, evidence supporting the use of VPS hosting by small businesses is substantial.
-VPS hosting allows a company to have a platform that is both cost-effective and tailor-made to suit your needs only.
-Such elements are of utmost importance to businesses in the long-run.
+Generally, evidence supporting VPS hosting by small businesses is substantial.
+VPS hosting allows a company to have a cost-effective and tailor-made platform to suit your needs only.
+Such elements are of utmost importance to businesses in the long run.
 VPS hosting allows a business to utilize its traffic to enhance profit margins.